 The winery is located in the municipality of Odernheim in the German wine-growing region of Nahe.
 It is located at the foot of the Disibodenberg, on which the picturesque ruins of the former Disibodenberg monastery stand.
-Its origins go back to the 7th century, when the Irish monk Disibod stuck his walking stick into the ground and, according to legend, it began to sprout as a vine.
+Its origins date back to the 7th century, when the Irish monk Disibod stuck his walking stick into the ground and, according to legend, it began to sprout as a vine.
 Hildegard von Bingen (1098-1179) lived here between 1106 and 1147 and wrote her most important work "Scivias" here.
-The Benedictines and later the Cistercians brought viticulture around the Disibodenberg to blossom.
+The Benedictines and later Cistercians brought viticulture to flourish around the Disibodenberg.
 In the Middle Ages, the monastery mill belonged to the monastery as a farm.
-After secularisation during the Reformation, the mill and viticulture were initially taken over by the sovereigns, the Dukes of Palatinate-Zweibrücken.
-Since the 18th century, the mill and viticulture have been run by the Schmidt family for eight generations.
+After secularisation during the Reformation, the mill and vineyards were initially taken over by the sovereigns, the Dukes of Palatinate-Zweibrücken.
+From the 18th century onwards, the mill and vineyards were run by the Schmidt family for eight generations.

 The glossary is a monumental achievement and one of the most important contributions to wine knowledge.
 Of all the encyclopaedias I use on the subject of wine, it is by far the most important.
 That was the case ten years ago and it hasn't changed since.